danipindado/danipindado.github.io/_posts/2017-01-21-Garmin-ConnectIQ-pool-swim-app.md

 you can find the user guide [here]({{ site.url }}/downloads/pool_swim_user_guide.pdf) .
 I know user guides are no fun.
 But I really recommend you to take a look.
 Most of the answers users have asked me since I released the apps are answered there.

+In [this new post](https://danipindado.github.io/Pool-Swim-app-v4.2-released.html) I have described how to buttons work for the FR630 after v4.2.
+I disabled the touch screen for better usability.

 Just in case you don't read it, just a couple of hints:

  + the app, unlike most of you think, does not work on accelerometers. it works on the compass.
  + For proper function, the app needs to figure out your pool's orientation.
 This happens during the first 10 seconds of the activity. **Please do not press start if you are not going to swim inmmediately**.
 Just saying.
  + **When you have a short break, press stop to pause the activity** (f.i. when resting, adjusting goggles, ...).
 Otherwise it is likely that the compass will eventually trigger a lap.
+ + **The app tracks heart rate**.
+This is something no very common out there.
+For the FR235 obviously the optical HRM is being used.
+For FR230 and FRE630 you need an optical HRM.
+I am using [Scosche Rhythm+](https://www.amazon.com/Scosche-RHYTHM-Heart-Monitor-Armband/dp/B00JQHTJS2/ref=sr_1_2_a_it?ie=UTF8&qid=1486049115&sr=8-2&keywords=Scosche+Rhythm%2B).
+I wear it around the wrist, close to the watch, and i am very happy with it.

 Feel free to use the comment section below to ask any questions.
 Remember that you don't need to create a Disqus account in order to comment: just write your comment, click on the "Name" field below, and the option "I'd rather post as a guest" will pop up.